reacted-io/reacted-io-doc/channel_drivers/replay/replay_main.md

 The word choice of the previous section has not been casual: ***replay driver* is about re-delivering the messages that were recorded during a session recorded execution, is *not* about providing the same input and checking if the same output is obtained.**.
-The only messages that are going to be delivered within a replayed session with the default *replay driver* are the ones that were recorded.
+The only messages that are going to be delivered within a replayed session with the default *replay driver* are the ones that were recorded and executed.
 What *replay driver* does is delivering messages in an appropriate order to actors living within the reactor system.
-It does not create reactors or reset the state of the system, it feeds messages to your application logic and prevents from delivering un-recorded messages.
+As described in the [replay section](../../replaying.md), it does not create reactors or reset the state of the system, it feeds messages to your application logic and prevents from delivering un-recorded messages.
 A realtime diff during replay is envisioned, but not yet implemented.

 ## How it works